 Case studies illustrate how practitioners are successfully applying implementation science in their cancer control programs.

-The Cancer Control P.L.A.N.E.T. website provides cancer control planners, program staff and researchers with access to web-based resources that can help them to:
+The Cancer Control Plan, Link, Act, Network with Evidence-based Tools (P.L.A.N.E.T) website provides cancer control planners, program staff and researchers with access to web-based resources that can help them to:

 - Search the cancer and/or risk factor burden within a given state or county